 - The above demonstrates how important it is to seek early legal advice.
 What you say in a Record of Interview with police can be extremely important and before deciding what to do you are wise to seek advice.
 The circumstances of each case may be different and raise different issues to be considered.
 What is a “reasonable belief” will be determined by an objective standard not simply whether the accused person thinks his own belief is reasonable.

 - It is also important to establish what law is applicable to historical allegations of sexual assault or rape.

 - An allegation of Rape is a serious matter and should not be taken lightly.
 If you find yourself in the situation where someone is accusing you of rape, it is imperative that you seek legal advice immediately.
-As experienced criminal defence lawyers, Slades and Parsons have a team of highly qualified lawyers who specialise in all forms of criminal defence.
+As experienced criminal defence lawyers, Slades and Parsons have a team of highly qualified lawyers who specialise in all forms of criminal defence, including rape defence.
 We are available for both phone and face to face contact for urgent advice.
 A solicitor from Slades and Parsons will support you throughout the process ensuring that your rights are being upheld.